lafayette96/vllm_summit_connect_darmstadt_2025.github.io/README.md

 * Two pre-optimized Mistral variants (already compressed/quantized by Red Hat)
 * A small evaluation tool to compare them

+Below you can see a diagram of an environment used in the workshop:

 ![Demo diagram](/_media/demo-diagram-vllm.png)

 No model training, no long-running compression jobs - everything you do should be visible within 60 minutes.